Solve this question. Allot yourself a strict 1.5 minute time limit.

 An explanation will follow below.

-Some people find GRE Math hard because they are rusty at math in general: this post is not primarily addressed at those folks, although they may have some aha’s from reading this.
+Some people find GRE Math hard because they are rusty at math in general: this post is not primarily addressed at those folks, although they may pick up some GRE math tips from reading this.
 There’s no substitute for learning the basic math content you need.